Skip to main content

 Dynamic Imports

-// Lazy load a module
+// Lazy load a heavy module only when the user actually needs it.

 const button = document.getElementById('load');